|Nutritional Guidelines (per serving)|

 - For a bit of garlic flavor, rub the cut side of a sliced clove of garlic over the bottom and up the sides of the baking dish before buttering.

 - Make the potatoes ahead of time by baking them as directed, cooling the potatoes to room temperature, and storing them in the fridge in an airtight container.
-When you want to serve the potatoes, bake them covered with foil at 350 degrees F until they're heated through, which should take about 30 minutes.
+When you want to serve the potatoes, bake them covered with foil at 350 F until they're heated through, which should take about 30 minutes.

 - Add 1 cup of shredded cheddar cheese to the sauce or top the casserole with the cheese when the potatoes are tender and almost done.
 Continue baking until the cheese has melted.